Laurie David

 Before working full-time on environmental and political issues, David worked in the entertainment industry.
 She began her career in New York City as a talent coordinator for Late Night with David Letterman.
 Four years later, she left to start her own management company, representing comedians and comedy writers.

-As a trustee of the Natural Resources Defense Council and a founding member of The Detroit Project, David has spearheaded numerous public education and action campaigns urging Congress and auto-makers to raise fuel efficiency standards and make higher mileage cars.
-In January 2004, the NRDC opened the David Family Environmental Action Center.
+As a trustee of the Natural Resources Defense Council and a founding member of The Detroit Project, David has spearheaded numerous public education and action campaigns urging Congress and automakers to raise fuel efficiency standards and make higher mileage cars.
+In January 2004, the NRDC opened the David Family Environmental Action Center.[13]

-In 2003, she was honored by the Riverkeeper organization.[citation needed ] She also received the Los Angeles-based Children's Nature Institute's Leaf Award in 2003 for her commitment to the environmental education of young children.
+In 2003, David was honored by the Riverkeeper organization.[14]
+She also received the Los Angeles-based Children's Nature Institute's Leaf Award in 2003 for her commitment to the environmental education of young children.[15]

-Laurie has received numerous other awards and honors, including the Producers Guild of America’s Stanley Kramer Award, a Humanitas Prize Special Award.
-Her environmental work has been honored with the National Audubon Society’s Rachel Carson Award, the Feminist Majority’s Eleanor Roosevelt Award, and Bette Midler’s Green Goddess Award in 2019.[citation needed ]
+David has received numerous other awards and honors, including the Producers Guild of America's Stanley Kramer Award and a Humanitas Prize Special Award[citation needed ].
+Her environmental work has been honored with the National Audubon Society's Rachel Carson Award in 2007,[18] the Feminist Majority's Eleanor Roosevelt Award,[19] and Bette Midler's Green Goddess Award in 2019.[20]

-David's book The Family Dinner was published in 2010, with recipes by Kirstin Uhrenholdt, a foreword by Harvey Karp and an afterword by Jonathan Safran Foer.
-The book advocates a return to the domestic tradition of an evening meal (sometimes called supper) shared around the family table.
+David has written two cookbooks on healthy eating and the importance of family dinner.
+The Family Dinner was published in 2010, with recipes by Kirstin Uhrenholdt, a foreword by Harvey Karp, and an afterword by Jonathan Safran Foer.
+The book advocates a return to the domestic tradition of an evening meal (sometimes called supper) shared around the family table.[21]
+The Family Cooks was published a few years later.[22]

-Her second cookbook The Family Cooks was published a few years later.
-She co-wrote a book on climate for kids called The Down to Earth Guide to Global Warming.
+She co-wrote a book on climate for kids, The Down to Earth Guide to Global Warming.[23]
 In 2021, she co-wrote Imagine It!
-A Handbook for a Happier Planet published by Random House/Rodale.
+A Handbook for a Happier Planet, published by Random House/Rodale.[24]

 Details